JaspervRijbroek/getraddish.com/guide/getting-started/components/table.md

 ## Changing the filters
 Filters can be changed on two levels.
 The table level itself as a comment on the column like ```@Filter('<filter_value>')``` of in the filter object in the table.

+# Behaviors
+Within Raddish it is possible to add behaviors to the table object.
+The behaviors are added in a special subfolder in the table folder called behavior.

+In a behavior object you can bind on before and after methods.
+In the table the following methods are available:

+- onInitializeSelect
+- onBeforeSelect
+- onAfterSelect
+- onInitializeInsert
+- onBeforeInsert
+- onAfterInsert
+- onInitializeUpdate
+- onBeforeUpdate
+- onAfterUpdate
+- onInitializeDelete
+- onBeforeDelete
+- onAfterDelete

+All of these methods will get an context. onBefore methods have an query object and onAfter methods will have the raw data from the database.
+Here you can add DCI or your own reusable code.
+[More on behaviors](/guide/getting-started/behaviors.html).

 ## Example
 In this example we will set some values and we will show the component config values.